gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 * What bandwidth is required?
 * Do you need GPU specific processors or CPU specific processors?
 * What time of the day do you need the servers?
+* What is the budget and expenses related to the servers?

 ## Fundamentals